MATLAB-Community-Toolboxes-at-INCF/Brain-Observatory-Toolbox/README.md

 :construction: The Brain Observatory Toolbox is at an early stage (v0.9), meaning two things:
 * Questions, suggestions, and other feedback are highly welcomed (in the **[Discussion forum](https://github.com/emeyers/Brain-Observatory-Toolbox/discussions/118)**)
-* Some interface compatibility changes may occur at each release (v0.9.x)
+* Some interface compatibility changes may occur at each early-stage release (v0.9.x)
   * The Allen Brain Observatory dataset records, files, and values browsed and accessed by this toolbox would not be impacted.

 ## About the Allen Brain Observatory datasets